09: You’ve Got A Friend On The Pitch

 Play to the whistle.

 Yupanki looked around, his gaze washing over her; he looked confused, always a risk with those thick-headed brutes.
-Jacyntha’s and Ocllo’s eyes met.
+Jacyntha’s and Occlo’s eyes met.
 They had been friends so long they could read each other’s thoughts and they couldn’t help but grin.
 They lunged at the Ogre, getting unexpected help from Belyna, who had recovered after Yupanki’s earlier stunning blow.
 They went for his knees.
 The Ogre toppled backwards and slammed into the ground.
 Belyna, obviously angered at Yupanki’s earlier treatment of her, lifted her boot.

 Not a foul?!